zoffixznet/IOwesomeness/Action-Plan/non-backcompat/lines-words-split-comb.md

 simply needs to be documented.
-Forcing the user to keep the filehandle around in a variable, just to be able to close it is a bit antisocial, and the problem becomes worse if the user wants to both lazily read a file and pass the, say `.lines` `Seq` around the program, as along with the `Seq` the filehandle will need to be passed as well.
+Forcing the user to keep the filehandle around in a variable, just to be able to close it is a bit antisocial, and the problem becomes worse if the user wants to both lazily read a file and pass, say, the `.lines` `Seq` around the program, as along with the `Seq` the filehandle will need to be passed as well.